-- We encourage vast amounts of reading across the curriculum: topic books, news articles, class magazines etc.; - We do storytelling and re-enacting stories - We draw on key elements of the Talk 4 Writing style of teaching which encourages and develops a range of reading strategies (see the Writing section) - We have a dedicated library area/book corner in each classroom; - As well as taking home school scheme books we encourage the children to take home a book of their interest from the school library which can be changed when they have finished it. - Each class has an opportunity to visit the library each week as part of their reading activities once every 2 weeks.
-This should not just be an opportunity to change their book, but time spent browsing and enjoying what is on offer or learning valuable library skills e.g. research; - The Library display is used to celebrate different authors each month; - We set up visits from authors and illustrators with a big celebration of reading during World Book Day in March; - All class teachers are expected to read a class novel during the school day.
+- We encourage vast amounts of reading across the curriculum: topic books, news articles, class magazines etc.; - We do storytelling and re-enacting stories - We have a dedicated library area/book corner in each classroom; - As well as taking home school scheme books we encourage the children to take home a book of their interest from the school library which can be changed when they have finished it.

+- Each class has an opportunity to visit the library each week and as part of their reading activities once every 2 weeks.
+This should not just be an opportunity to change their book, but time spent browsing and enjoying what is on offer or learning valuable library skills e.g. research; - The Library display is used to celebrate different authors each month; - We set up visits from authors and illustrators with a big celebration of reading during World Book Day in March; - Each class enjoys the reading of a class novel across the week.
 Much thought goes into the selection of texts and is chance for the class to share a high quality text together.
 Most often, this take place at the end of the school day. - There are lots of talk and discussion about reading in a variety of contexts, both formal and informal.
-We have an annual school Book Fair - Once a fortnight we have a Reading focussed assembly led by the English Leader, where a range of texts are shared and discussed with the children to help encourage identification of key elements and to help develop the language used to discuss, debate and compare a range of texts.
+We have an annual school Book Fair - Once a fortnight we have a Reading focussed assembly led by the school Book Worms, where a range of texts are shared and discussed with the children to help encourage identification of key elements and to help develop the language used to discuss, debate and compare a range of texts.
 Certificates are presented for reading achievement.

 In line with our Home-Learning Policy, children are expected to read at least 3 times a week at home, writing in their reading diaries to share ideas about books and to keep a record of what they are reading.
 This is monitored very systematically by staff who liaise directly with parents if it is not happening.
-For children who struggle with reading or are not heard at home extra in school support is given and they become a 'daily reader' reading to an adult each day in school.
+For children who struggle with reading or are not heard at home extra in school support is given and they become a 'daily reader' reading to an adult each day in school and are heard reading by our group of adult reading volunteers.